adamant/adamant.language.reference/keyword-types.md

 **TODO:** Is special casing backslash and single quote worth it?
 Does it block some future use of `'''` for something else?

 Note: it doesn't make sense to allow interpolation in code point literals because the expression would result in the whole value.
-Futhermore, having verbatim code point literals would only simplify the backslash character.
+Furthermore, having verbatim code point literals would only simplify the backslash character.

 ## `string`